SvenTeschke/special_issue_CEN/README.md

 4w_xxx - Evaluation of scenario 4 (one 4-way interactions), for p={2000, 20000, 200000}

    --> these calculations takes a lot aof time.
-So we recommend to download the results from Zenodo and save them at "results/"
+We therefore recommend downloading the results.zip file from Zenodo, unpacking it and saving the whole file in the current working directory

 conclusion_2w - Results of above Calculations of scenario 1 -> here calcultaions for Figure 1,2,4,7 and for Table 3 are done

 conclusion_2w2w - Results of above Calculations of scenario 2 -> here calcultaions for Figure 5,10,11,12 and for Table 4 are done

 conclusion_3w - Results of above Calculations of scenario 3

 conclusion_4w - Results of above Calculations of scenario 4

 hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5